HIV/AIDS Health Equity

 Georgia’s HIV epidemic disproportionately affects many groups within the LGBTQ+ community, especially gay and bisexual men and transgender women.
 Black gay and bisexual men and transgender women experience the highest rates of HIV in our LGBTQ+ community.
 By the time they are 30, 1 out of 2 black gay and/or bisexual men acquire HIV.
 This racial disparity has been found to be due NOT to difference in behavior, but rather structural inequalities like unequal housing and healthcare access.

 People living with HIV and communities with a greater likelihood of acquiring HIV need access to prevention and care resources.
 Georgia Equality is committed to advocacy with and on behalf of these communities at the federal, state, and local level.
-Through the Georgia HIV Advocacy Network, the Youth HIV Policy Advisors’ Program, and numerous other activities, our goal is to equip our elected officials and community leaders with the tools to end HIV in our lifetime.
+Through the Georgia HIV Advocacy Network, our goal is to equip our elected officials and community members with the tools to end HIV in our lifetime.

 Affordable Care Resources for LGBTQ+ People and People Living With HIV or AIDS